KurtPrimavera/configure-ad/README.md

 <img src="https://github.com/user-attachments/assets/0d43f16b-d577-440b-8ec1-1490e8af7eb5"/>
 </p>
 <p>
 ICMP, monitored in Wireshark, was a protocol that Ping used from client-1 to connect to the domain controller.
 Ping -t connected domain controller's private IP address from Client 1 continuously.
 The connection did not work, so configured the firewall in wf.msc in the domain controller's Windows settings to open the port for Client 1.
 Logged in to the domain as website.com\username from Client-1 in Windows settings.
-Checked what computer was used by looking at the hostname, the name of the machines.
+Checked what VM computer was used by looking at the hostname, the name of the machines.
 </p>
 <br />